 In August, rather than adapting existing means, VitiBot decided to create a new concept: “Bakus”, the robotized platform, 100% autonomous and 100% electric, able to meet the needs of tomorrow’s viticulture.
 This creation is a technological breakthrough in the vineyard will allow to reconcile the environmental, social and economic issues facing winegrowers.

-European agricultural equipment manufacturer SAME Deutz Fahr (SDF Group) acquires a majority stake in French vineyard robotics specialist VitiBot.
+The European agricultural equipment manufacturer SAME Deutz-Fahr (SDF Group) has acquired a majority stake in the French vineyard robotics specialist VitiBot.

 Thanks to VitiBot’s innovative project, the company joins the BPI excellence network and benefits from an extensive network.

-VitiBot, world leader in wine-growing robotics, announces a significant warranty extension for its flagship Bakus product and tools.
-From now on, all VitiBot wine robots will benefit from an extended warranty of 5 years or 3,000 hours, demonstrating the company’s commitment to quality, reliability and customer satisfaction.
+VitiBot, the global leader in vineyard robotics, announces a major extension of the warranty for its flagship product Bakus and its tools.
+From now on, all VitiBot vineyard robots will benefit from a 5-year or 3,000-hour extended warranty, underscoring the company’s commitment to quality, reliability, and customer satisfaction.

-VitiBot launches a new range of electric tools for even greater modularity on Bakus.
-Electric mowers, electric intercep mowers and electric trimmers have been added to the range of soil cultivation and green harvesting tools.
+VitiBot launches a new range of electric tools to enhance the modularity of Bakus.
+The electric mower, electric undervine mower, and electric trimmer now join the existing line-up of soil and canopy management tools.

 February 2018, Hector considered as the proof of concept on the technical feasibility and field viability of an autonomous viticultural robot, gives way to the new Bakus project.
 The assembly of this 100% electric and 100% autonomous single-row bridge crane starts in February.